Sony Xperia 1 II review: For phone filmmakers, these cameras will be hard to beat

 Whether I was using the default Xperia camera app or Photo Pro, I was able to capture consistently good photos with the Sony Xperia 1 II.
 Pictures had lots of detail, wonderful colors and accurate focus.

-Even indoors and in medium and low light situations, the Xperia 1 II produces photos with low image noise that look natural.
-Take a look below at the photo of Cheddar the cat.
-The kitchen has a mix of warm and cool lighting as well as bright areas and heavily shadowed ones.
+Even indoors and in medium and low-light situations, the Xperia 1 II produces photos with low image noise that look natural.
+Take a look below at the photo of Cheddar.
+The kitchen has a mix of warm and cool lighting, as well as bright areas and heavily shadowed ones.
 Cheddar's fur has wonderful detail and his white fur highlights aren't blown out.

 The only place I'm disappointed is with the selfie camera, which takes only average-quality photos.
 Image quality is a big step down compared to the rear camera and there is a beauty mode that smooths the skin and enlarges eyes to a point that is too extreme.
 Some people might prefer this, but I'm not one.